sciZer0/7/v/README.md

 # About Nakamoto Coefficient

 For now, the industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
-The Nakamoto coefficient is not good for this since it is one-sided because the authors of this coefficient at the moment of the creation didn't fully understand the main point of blockchain technology.
+The Nakamoto coefficient is not good for this since it is one-sided — doesn't comprehensively take into account the main point of blockchain technology.

 # About NFTs